dantkz/dantkz.github.io/_posts/2017-12-1-How-To-Debug-A-Memory-Leak-In-TensorFlow.md

-*This is someones's post from [Stack Overflow Documentation][4] that became unavailable due to Stack Overflow shutting down Stack Overflow Documentation.
-I have downloaded the post from [Internet Archive][5], and sharing it here for others to use.
+*This is a copy of someones's post from [Stack Overflow Documentation][4] on how to debug a memory leak in TensorFlow.
+Unfortunately, the original post became unavailable due to Stack Overflow shutting down "Documentation".
+I have downloaded the post from [Internet Archive][5], and I'm sharing it here for others to use.
 Thanks to the original author.*

 ### How to debug a memory leak in TensorFlow